 Prepare the Hens

-- Remove Cornish hens from packaging.
-Rinse inside and out with cold water, then pat completely dry with paper towels.2 Cornish hens
+- Remove the Cornish hens from the packaging and pat them completely dry with paper towels.2 Cornish hens

 Season and Sear

-- In a large skillet, heat olive oil over medium-high heat.3 tablespoons olive oil
+- Heat the olive oil in a large skillet over medium-high heat.3 tablespoons olive oil

-- Sear the hens (breast side, sides, and underside) until golden brown—about 4 minutes per side.
-This step helps lock in moisture for juicy meat.
+- Sear the hens on the breast side, sides, and underside until golden brown, about 4 minutes per side.

-- Transfer the browned hens to your slow cooker.
+- Transfer the browned hens to the slow cooker.

 Make the Sauce Base

-- In the same skillet, reduce heat to medium.
-Add garlic, basil, thyme, paprika, onion powder, and crushed red pepper flakes.
-Cook for about 1 minute, until fragrant.3 cloves garlic, 1 teaspoon dried basil, 1 teaspoon thyme, 1 teaspoon paprika, 1 teaspoon onion powder, 1 teaspoon red pepper flakes
+- Add the garlic, basil, thyme, paprika, onion powder, and red pepper flakes.3 cloves garlic, 1 teaspoon dried basil, 1 teaspoon thyme or 1 fresh thyme sprig, 1 teaspoon paprika, 1 teaspoon onion powder, 1 teaspoon red pepper flakes

-- Stir in chicken broth, heavy cream, sun-dried tomatoes, and Parmesan cheese.
-Add more salt if needed.1/2 cup chicken broth, 2 cups heavy cream, 1/4 cup sun-dried tomatoes, 1/2 cup Parmesan cheese
+- Stir in the chicken broth, heavy cream, sun-dried tomatoes, and Parmesan cheese.1/2 cup chicken broth, 2 cups heavy cream, 1/4 cup sun-dried tomatoes, 1/2 cup Parmesan cheese

-- Bring the mixture to a simmer for 2 minutes, stirring occasionally.
+- Bring the mixture to a gentle simmer and cook for 2 minutes, stirring occasionally.

 Slow Cook